 Have you ever experienced a Pacific Coast Highway road trip before?
 If not, then you definitely should!
-Fall is here and right now is best time to do so.
+Fall is here and right now is the best time to do so.
 Why?

 There is so much you can see on your California road trip.
 The California Pacific Coast Highway Road trip has become one of the most popular yet.
 The gorgeous coast scenery feels endless and along the way you can hit the most iconic travel destinations!

 So really… what are you waiting for?

 With the weather cooling down, the best times to drive the Pacific Coast Highway is definitely around mid-fall, right before Christmas.